Preventing Bleeding During Chemotherapy

 Know what to expect

-Avoid bleeding and bruising
+Preventing bleeding and bruising

-Use a soft toothbrush.
+When brushing your teeth, use a soft toothbrush.
 If flossing or using a dental water jet causes bleeding, stop until your platelet count increases.

 Talk to your dentist about postponing teeth cleanings or dental work.